MicrosoftDocs/learn/learn-pr/azure/aspnet-logging/includes/2-exercise-setup-app-deploy-resources.md

-The example web application used in this module is based on part of an e-commerce system.
-The sample web application enables a warehouse employee to update the details of products sold by the system and to maintain the current stock levels.
+The example web application in this module is part of an e-commerce system.
+The sample web application provides a way for a warehouse employee to update the details of products sold by a company and to maintain current stock levels.

-First, you'll download and test the application locally, and then you'll create the resources needed to deploy the application to Azure and configure the application.
-You'll do the deployment and configuration in a later unit in this module.
+First, you'll download and test the application locally, and then you'll create resources that are needed to deploy the application to Azure and configure the application.
+You'll configure and deploy the application later in this module.

 ## Download and test the sample web application locally

 1. In File Explorer in Windows, create a folder named *MigrationWorkshop* in a convenient place on your computer.
-1. Open a Command Prompt window and change the directory to the *MigrationWorkshop* folder.
+1. Open a Command Prompt window, and then change the directory to the *MigrationWorkshop* folder.
 1. Run the following command to download the sample application from the Microsoft repository on GitHub:

     ```bash